Talavera, Nueva Ecija: Healthcare

-Talavera's populace is served by Talavera General Hospital, a national government-funded hospital formerly known as Dr. Paulino J. Garcia Memorial Hospital - Talavera Extension Program.
+The municipality is served by Talavera General Hospital, a national government-funded hospital formerly known as Dr. Paulino J. Garcia Memorial Hospital - Talavera Extension Program.
 Medical and dental clinics also serve the municipality.

 Education

 Talavera is served by both public and Department of Education-accredited private schools.
 The largest elementary school is Talavera Central School, situated in the town proper.
 The largest secondary educational institution is Talavera National High School (TNHS).

 There are two schools district offices which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
 These are Talavera North Schools District Office, and Talavera South Schools District Office.